 Making matters worse, Trump's supporters, composing at least 40 percent of American voters, would absolutely backstop his efforts.
 It's difficult to imagine, but Trump said it best: he could shoot a guy in the middle of 5th Avenue and his numbers would go up.
 With an election victory and perhaps a few tax cuts in place, it's conceivable that Trump would enjoy loud support, if not majority support.
 Once he's spent his first term indicting and auditing anyone who makes fun of his hands, and once he's finished investigating both Hillary Clinton and Barack Obama, he'll have earned the praise and gratitude of his deranged supporters enough to follow him down the ultimate path: canceling the elections.

 Hopefully, this will all remain speculative.
 Hopefully, we won't be confronted with the possibility.
-Hopefully, Trump will be relegated to nothing more than a cautionary tale.
-A political boogy man.
+Hopefully, Trump will be relegated to nothing more than a cautionary tale in our history texts.
+A political boogy man and nothing more.
 But if you've read this far, and if you think I'm being alarmist, ask yourself: is there anything that Trump has said or done that runs contrary to possibly making good on this alleged "joke?"
-Indeed, knowing what we know about Trump, suspending elections -- or worse -- lands squarely within his wheelhouse, and it should terrify everyone, from both parties, not to mention the rest of the world.
+Indeed, knowing what we know about Trump, the suspending of elections -- or worse -- lands squarely within his wheelhouse, and it should terrify everyone, from both parties, not to mention the rest of the world.